enbeec/blog/content/posts/minimal-ansible-terraform.md

 It's a little hacky but I get to move on and cement my knowledge of how Terraform's `declaration + state = convergence` schtick fits together.
 Also, please note the calls to `sensitive()`.
 This ensures that provisioners don't dump your secrets to the console.
 You can always use `ansible-vault` with `--vault-pass-file` to read what you wrote.

+Do note that `terraform_data.input` will be sensitive in future plans but `.output` will still dump to console.
+There is an [issue](https://github.com/hashicorp/terraform/issues/32789) tracking that so I'm considering it out of scope.

 ```hcl
 variable "host_name" {
   type        = string